59 Electrically-Powered Aircraft

 Electrically-powered VTOL (Vertical Takeoff and Landing) or “eVTOL” refers to an aircraft capable of vertical takeoff and landing and forward flight using one or more electric propulsion systems. eVTOL aircraft typically rely on multiple electric motors, each with its own propeller or rotor, to provide vertical lift and/or forward propulsive thrust.
 These aircraft are designed to combine the benefits of helicopters and fixed-wing aircraft, potentially offering the same benefits as other electrically-powered aircraft but also with VTOL capability.
 The FAA refers to eVTOL aircraft as a form of “powered lift” and is subject to all of the requirements and regulations of this aircraft category.
 The ICAO does not recognize powered lift aircraft at present, which poses an interesting dilemma in the development and eventual certification of eVTOL aircraft.

-The Agusta-Westland Project Zero, for which Dr. J. Gordon Leishman was a contributing designer, was the world’s first all-electric VTOL tiltrotor.
+The Agusta-Westland Project Zero, for which Dr. J. Gordon Leishman was a contributing designer, was the world’s first all-electric eVTOL tiltrotor.

 The design and development of other eVTOL aircraft have gained significant attention in the last decade, driven by continued advancements in battery technology and electric propulsion systems.
 These eVTOL aircraft are seen as potential solutions to enable Urban Aerial Mobility (UAM), which is the vision of providing on-demand transportation services in congested urban areas or serving as “air taxis.”
-The popular mantra of the eVTOL community is that such aircraft have the potential to revolutionize urban transportation by offering faster and more efficient travel, reducing congestion on roadways, and providing access to areas that are otherwise difficult to reach.
-However, like all other electrically-powered aircraft, many challenges must be addressed before eVTOL aircraft become a valuable part of the aviation spectrum.
+The now-famous mantra of the eVTOL community is that such aircraft have the potential to revolutionize urban transportation by offering faster and more efficient travel, reducing congestion on roadways, and providing access to areas that are otherwise difficult to reach.
+However, like all other electrically-powered aircraft, many challenges must be addressed before eVTOL aircraft could ever become a useful part of the aviation spectrum.

-Worked Example #3 – Calculating the hovering performance of an eVTOL
+Check Your Understanding #3 – Calculating the hovering performance of an eVTOL

 A manufacturer of a proposed eVTOL concept with 12 rotors claims it weighs a total of 2,000 lb at takeoff, has an empty weight of 1,300 lb, and can carry a 300 lb payload for 10 minutes of hovering time.
 It is quoted that each rotor operates at a disk loading of 16.3 lb/ft2.
 What would be the weight of batteries needed to hover for this short time?
 Assume an efficiency (figure of merit) of 0.7 for each rotor, a net electrical efficiency of 85%, and sea level ISA conditions.
+Suggestion: Repeat the calculations in SI units by converting the information given in USC to SI.

 If the eVTOL has 12 rotors, then it can be assumed that each rotor carries 1/12th of the weight, W, of the aircraft, i.e., each rotor produces a thrust of